nframmy/tahoe_lab_inc_analysis/README.md

 periphyton_PP_ug_L: periphyton particulate phosphorus in micrograms per liter (only available for 3/1/21 experiment as methods were changed for subsequent experiments)

 periphyton_PP_ug_g: periphyton particulate phosphorus expressed in micrograms per gram of periphyton

+NO3_N_final: post-experiment concentration of nitrate in chambers (only applicable to enriched chambers) which was used to calculate nutrient uptake rates.
+Units are micrograms N per liter.

+NH4_N_final: post-experiment concentration of ammonium in chambers (only applicable to enriched chambers) which was used to calculate nutrient uptake rates.
+Units are micrograms N per liter.

+SRP_final: post-experiment concentration of soluble reactive phosphorus in chambers (only applicable to enriched chambers) which was used to calculate nutrient uptake rates.
+Units are micrograms P per liter.

+DP_final: post-experiment concentration of dissolved phosphorus in chambers (only applicable to enriched chambers) which was used to calculate nutrient uptake rates.
+Units are micrograms P per liter.

 NO3_rate: periphyton uptake rate of nitrite and nitrate in micrograms N per hour per gram of periphyton ash-free dry weight